• Skip to primary navigation

 • Rote Grütze (German red berry sauce)

-German savoury pancake toppings
+German savory pancake toppings

 • Cheese and ham